HelmiHalmouch/YOLO_object_recognition/README.md

 # YOLO_object_recognition
-Detection and recognition of object using YOLO
+Objects detection and recognition using pre-trained YOLO (you only look once) model

 ## requirements
 Python3.x <br/>